MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/supply-chain/warehousing/process-guide-framework.md

 ### <a name="summary"></a>Özet

-Bu konuda açıklanan her şeyi özetlemek için, süreç için gereken kodun kapsamlı bir özeti aşağıda verilmiştir:
+Bu makalede açıklanan her şeyi özetlemek için, süreç için gereken kodun kapsamlı bir özeti aşağıda verilmiştir:

 1.  **ProdProcessGuideProductionStartController**